uiceds/cee-492-term-project-fall-2022-hydrograds/manuscript.md

 1. Time - The first column is the observation time of 2015

-2. Station - The second column is the station name, there are 25 observation stations [Banqiao, Cailiao, Datong, Dayuan, Guanyin, Guting, Keelung, Linkou, Longtan, Pingzhen, Sanchong, Shilin, Songshan, Tamsui, Taoyuan, Tucheng, Wanhua, Wanli, Xindian, Xinzhuang, Xizhi, Yangming, Yonghe, Zhongli, Zhongshan].
+2. Station - The second column is the station name, there are 25 observation stations, those stations are showing at the table below.

 |  |  | station |  |  |